 Telemundo Logo

-Interestingly, each of the networks within the alliance has its own emblem, which is added to the common T. For KSTS, it’s the number 48; for WKAQ-TV, it’s the victory symbol in the form of two raised fingers, as a hint to channel 2, and so on.
+Interestingly, each network in the alliance has its own emblem, which is added to the common T. For KSTS, it’s the number 48; for WKAQ-TV, it’s the victory symbol, two raised fingers, as a hint to channel 2, and so on.

 Font and Colors